pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/05-static-experiments-i.rst

             ),
         )

-There are three compulsory parameters for instantiating a static trial maker:
+There are four compulsory parameters for instantiating a static trial maker:

 - ``id_`` -
   A string providing a unique identifier for the trial maker.